Past Projects

 citizen’s cleanup of the Ohio River: April 15, 2023

-In appreciation of the upcoming Earth Day, on Saturday, April 15th from 10am – 1pm, over 40 citizens from around the Tristate area joined Reef Expeditions to remove debris from the banks of the Ohio River.
+In appreciation of Earth Day, on April 15th, over 40 citizens from around the Tristate area joined Reef Expeditions to remove debris from the banks of the Ohio River.
 Over 500 lbs of plastic, tires, pipe and other debris were prevented from makingbits way down our waterways, protecting wildlife and coral reefs down river from the harm these items can pose.
 We would like to thank our friends at Montgomery Inn Boathouse for providing box lunches and drinks to all particpants.

 Turks and Caicos: